ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 			- avoiding re-renders that happens with useState
 			- storing previous values ( like a previous props or state)

+	- React.Memo
+		- React.memo is a higher-order component in React that helps optimize performance by memoizing a component.
+It prevents unnecessary re-renders by reusing the previous render output if the component’s props haven’t changed.

 # 7. What is component life cycle of React class component ?
 	Component life cycle methods are special methods that get called at various stages of component life cycle